 It can all be very complex when coupled with the extra decisions you need to make every day just to manage your T1D!
 So, if you’re looking to kick off your weight loss journey, where can you start?

+It is absolutely possible to lose weight with the right strategy, mindset and approach.
 Here are our top tips for losing weight safely with T1D.

 Take a look at your insulin settings